 Statistical analysis

-We used RStudio (Version 2021.9.0.351, RStudio Team, 2016) with R (Version 4.1.1; R Core Team, 2018) and the R-packages lavaan (Version 0.6.10; Rosseel, 2012)papaja (Version 0.1.0.9997, Aust & Barth, 2018), renv (Version 0.14.0, Ushey, 2021)
+We used RStudio (Version 2021.9.0.351, RStudio Team, 2016) with R (Version 4.1.1; R Core Team, 2018) and mainly relied on the the R-packages lavaan (Version 0.6.10; Rosseel, 2012) for statistical analysis, papaja (Version 0.1.0.9997, Aust & Barth, 2018) for manuscript preparation, and renv (Version 0.14.0, Ushey, 2021) for ensuring computational reproducibility.
+For further R packages employed, see the Supplement.

-First, the variables were separated into sets, each containing the T1 and T2 measurements of the variables Hope for Success (HfS), Fear of Failure (FoF), and Need for Cognition (NFC) as well as either GPA, overall ability self-concept regarding school, and general interest in school, or domain-specific grades, ability self-concept and interest in German, Math, Physics, and Chemistry.
-All measures were initially analyzed with regard to descriptive statistics, reliability (retest-reliability rtt as well as Cronbach’s ), and possible deviation from univariate and multivariate normality.
-Almost all relevant variables deviated from univariate normality as determined using Shapiro-Wilks tests .
+First, the variables were separated into five sets, each containing the T1 and T2 measurements of the variables Hope for Success (HfS), Fear of Failure (FoF), and Need for Cognition (NFC) as well as either GPA, overall ability self-concept regarding school, and general interest in school, or domain-specific grades, ability self-concept and interest in German, Math, Physics, and Chemistry.
+All measures were initially analyzed with regard to descriptive statistics, reliability (retest-reliability rtt as well as internal consistency, i.e., Cronbach’s α as well as MacDonald’s 𝜔) and possible deviation from univariate and multivariate normality.
+Almost all relevant variables deviated from univariate normality as determined using Shapiro-Wilks tests, all p≤ .20, except for NFC, p ≥ .735, and Hope for Success, p ≥ .258.
 Also, there was deviation from multivariate normality as determined using Mardia tests, all pskew and pkurtosis < .001.
 Therefore, we used robust variants for the statistical tests to be performed, i.e., Spearman rank correlations (rs) for correlation analyses and Robust Maximum Likelihood (MLR) for latent change score modeling.

 Possible differences between the measurement occasions T1 and T2 were descriptively assessed via boxplots but not considered further given the scope of the present paper.
 Correlation analyses were performed separately for the five sets of data (see Table 1 and Supplementary Tables S1 to S4).
 Where appropriate, evaluation of statistical significance was based on 95% confidence intervals (CI) that did not include zero.
 Evaluation of effect sizes of correlations was based on the empirically derived guidelines for personality and social psychology research provided by Gignac and Szodorai (2016), i.e., correlations were regarded as small for r<.20, as medium for .20≤r≤.30, and as large for r>.30.